ryanczm/Analytic-Musings/notes/fa/fa.md

     * Example - Sometimes, teams with nothing to play for rest players for a big game.
     * Feature - Some kind of score that increases or decreases depending on the position in table and number of games left
 * **Informed fan feature**
-    * Key Idea - Some sentiment indicator of reddit/forum results - only if the informed fans have predictive power.
+    * Pre match sentiment - Some sentiment indicator of reddit/forum results - only if the informed fans have predictive power.
-    * Key Idea - Confounds with starting XI feature - sometimes fans know better than the manager if a starting lineup sucks or will win the game.
-    * Feature - Possible scraping starting XI reactions for alpha?
+    * Starting XI reaction sentiment - For example, a bad lineup comes out.
+Fans on X or the pre-match thread or lineup thread going "wallahi we're finished".
+How do I know?
+Because I am the one commenting too that we are finished...
  * **Bookie odds feature**
     * Key Idea - Integrate the betting odds from bookies into your final prediction either as part of the model or as an ensemble.
 Aka what William Benter did.
 He found blending his odds/probs with bookies increased his model R2 from below bookie R2 to above it!
 Wow.
     * Other Ideas - Odds dispersion, wrongness, opening vs closing delta.
 Need to do EDA on odds.